vbartacek/bsc-exercise/README.md

-If you want to load a file or more containing the transactions (same functionality as loading the files on startup), the just type 'file FILENAME'.
+If you want to load a file or more containing the transactions (same functionality as loading the files on startup), the just type `file FILENAME`.
 You can specify more than one file at a moment.
 If you passed the `-D, --directory DIR` parameter on startup, then you can just specify a relative filepath now.